 Measure Details How did you spend your service pupil premium allocation last academic year?
-1 pupil - Small group support with TA What was the impact of that spending on service pupil premium eligible pupils?
+2 pupils (in the same family) - Small group support with TA What was the impact of that spending on service pupil premium eligible pupils?
 1 pupil - specialised support with dyslexia teacher, one hour per week